juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 <exercise id="8" title="Evaluating your models">

 The `fit_lm` and `fit_rf` models you just trained are in your environment.
-It's time to evaluate them!
-For regression models, we will focus on evaluating using the **root mean squared error**.
-This quantity is measured in the same units as the original data (miles per gallon, in our case).
+It's time to evaluate them! 🤩 For regression models, we will focus on evaluating using the **root mean squared error**.
+This quantity is measured in the same units as the original data (log of miles per gallon, in our case).
 Lower values indicate a better fit to the data.
 It's not too hard to calculate root mean squared error manually, but the [yardstick](https://tidymodels.github.io/yardstick/) package offers convenient functions for this and other model performance metrics.

 **Instructions**